-A man ay maiyilla maa Privileges granted to staff Agency privileges Protocol of privileges and immunities / diplomatic status Education / day care BEREC Office is a body of the European Union and as such, it enjoys the most extensive legal capacity accorded to legal persons under the laws of the Host Member State.
+Privileges granted to staff Agency privileges Protocol of privileges and immunities / diplomatic status Education / day care BEREC Office is a body of the European Union and as such, it enjoys the most extensive legal capacity accorded to legal persons under the laws of the Host Member State.
 It may, in Statutory staff of the BEREC Office, and their family members forming part of the household shall have access to all the public services provided by the Host Member State, including medical services, schooling services, child care services and rental rights without discrimination in relation to nationals of the Host Member State.
 Members of the family forming part of the household of the statutory staff and the seconded national experts of the Agency 2024 The Government of Latvia aims at ensuring in the accreditation of one school as European School in Latvia, accessible by priority for the children of the

 Privileges granted to staff Agency privileges Protocol of privileges and immunities / diplomatic status Education / day care shall enjoy access to the labour market without requiring a work permit, while in the Republic of Latvia and for the duration of the employment of the given statutory staff or seconded national expert with the Agency in the Host Member State. to education system and contribute to the schooling costs of the children of the staff of the BEREC Office within the limits of the budget available.
 At the end of 2022, the Ministry of Education and Science of Latvia started drafting a law on the Accredited European School.
 The BEREC Office was informed by the Local Authorities that the currently lack of budget put the establishment of a European School on hold.
 Immunity, Inviolability and Communications The premises and buildings of the BEREC Office as well as its archives, documentation and data are inviolable.
 The BEREC Office staff shall enjoy immunity from jurisdiction as regards acts carried out by them in their official capacity, including their spoken and written statements.
 This immunity shall continue after cessation of their functions.
 The premises and buildings of the BEREC Office are exempt from search, requisition, confiscation, expropriation or any form of seizure.
-The Director, statutory staff and seconded national experts, as well as the members of their family forming part of their household shall be exempt from any immigration restrictions or formalities for the registration of aliens.
-The property and assets of the BEREC Office cannot be the subject of any administrative or legal measure of constraint without the authorisation of the Court of Justice of the European Union.
-The Director and the members of his/her family, provided they are not Host Member State nationals or have held permanent residence status before being employed by the BEREC Office, are accorded the privileges and immunities, exemptions and facilities accorded to the heads of diplomatic missions and the Communications and the transmission of all BEREC Office documents are treated in the same way as documents and communications of diplomatic missions. members of their family in accordance with the Vienna Convention on Diplomatic Relations of 18 April 1961.
+The property and assets of the BEREC Office cannot be the subject of any administrative or legal measure of constraint without the authorisation of the Court of Justice of the European Union. are not Host Member State nationals or have held permanent Communications and the transmission of all BEREC Office documents are treated in the same way as documents and communications of diplomatic missions. members of their family in accordance with the Vienna Convention on Diplomatic Relations of 18 April 1961.
 Exemption from taxes, duties, national, regional and mun icipal fees